-Development Education Centres (DECs)
+Cyfanfyd Development Education Centres (DECs)

 Focuses on issues related to the global dimension of teaching.
 This includes issues related to Islamophobia.
 They provide resources, run training and events and offer schools and colleges a means of networking with other schools locally.
-Details of DECs in England that are members of Think Global are available from the following web link: https://globaldimension.org.uk/support/local-support.
+Details of DECs in Wales can be obtained from the Cyfanfyd website: https://think-global.org.uk/support/local-support.